dinhhoangbaochan/incantatio-php/README.md

 Furthermore, I'm a apprentice (that means beginner in this magical world, but we wizard don't use beginner, we use *apprentice*).
 So my code might be full of *curses*, very amateur and lack of standard.
 I'll try my best (*talking to myself again because nobody's here anyway*).

+## Incantatio Core Concept

+We all agree from the first place that, writing code is like casting spells or doing magic, don't we?
+Keep that in mind, now every complete piece of code you write equally means you are casting a spell, or, performing an incantation.
+There are many ways to perform an incantation, you could do it the raw way (that main *ancient* and *great* sorcerers have done).

+Now, IncantatioPHP is born, in order to create a sets of structure, prebuilt incatations that help you perform an incantation easier, which finally helps you build something faster (I hope so).
+So, the whole core concept of IncantatioPHP is based on this thing.
+Based on IncantatioPHP, which provides many incantations, magical artifacts, magical ***creatures*** to help you along the way, you will then finally achieve your goal.

 ## Incantatio Credit
 - I'm hugely inspired by the magical world of Harry Potter, so many concepts would seem familiar with a Potterhead (if you are one).
 - The term `incantatio` is a Latin word.
 However, when I was trying to find a name, I did ask ChatGPT and it suggested me something such as "Enchanter", "Incantation" or "Arcane".
 I picked the `incantation` and translated it on Google Translate, so this name is partly credited to ChatGPT (please don't charge me if somehow I get famous by this framework, OpenAI).